ExploreWilder/WebTrack.js/README.md

 Here you have a list of ideas that could be implemented:

--   Implement a track simplication algorithm or simply remove duplicated points,
+-   Implement a track simplification algorithm or simply remove duplicated points,
 -   The offset often fits in a single byte.
 So the value could be stored in two types: 1 or 2 bytes.